Contact the Gulanga Program

 - Update, Issue 72, Winter 2015: Respectful Relationships with Aboriginal & Torres Strait Islander Peoples in the ACT

 Gulanga staff assist the ACTCOSS policy team with developing advocacy publications, such as submissions to government and research reports.
-They provide advice, not only in regards to Aboriginal and Torres Strait Islander specific policy, but how other policy areas affect Aboriginal and Torres Strait Islander peoples and communities.
+They provide advice, not only in regards to Aboriginal and/or Torres Strait Islander specific policy, but how other policy areas affect Aboriginal and/or Torres Strait Islander peoples and communities.

 Check out the policy area on Aboriginal and Torres Strait Islander peoples for advocacy publications.